godaddy/kibana4-backup/README.md

 # Options

 ```
-kibana4-backup --help

-  Usage: kibana4-backup [options]
+kibana4-backup [options]

   Options:

     -h, --help                      output usage information
     -V, --version                   output the version number
-    -r, --repo <url>                REQUIRED - git repo to store kibana4 data
+    -r, --repo <url>                REQUIRED - Git repo to store kibana4 data
-    -s, --elasticsearch-url <url>   REQUIRED - elasticsearch http url you want to target
+    -s, --elasticsearch-url <url>   REQUIRED - Elasticsearch HTTP url you want to target
-    -d, --clone-directory <path>    RECOMMENDED - the directory to clone the git repo to, should be an absolute path, must have write access
+    -d, --clone-directory <path>    RECOMMENDED - The directory to clone the git repo to.
+Should be an absolute path, must have write access.
-    -e, --environment <env>         the environment you want to target
+    -e, --environment <env>         The environment you want to target.
+Alphanumeric only, no whitespace.
+Default is "default"
-    -c, --commit-message <message>  commit message to use when changes are made
+    -c, --commit-message <message>  Commit message to use when changes are made.
+Default is "Backing up %e", where %e is the environment.
+    -i, --index <name>              The name of the elasticsearch index you are using for kibana.
+Default ".kibana"
 ```

 # Other Stuff